Reduction of the electrodynamics of superconductors to those for conductors with the incorporation of spatial dispersion: Frequency dependencies

+on the frequency means that the velocity of the perturbation with the quasi-stationary frequency is not enough to produce the intrinsic elementary excitations in the system of current carriers.
+It corresponds to the movement of the system as a whole, without the dc dissipation, i. e. to the movement of a superfluid "rigid" medium with the possibility of the frictionless superflow between the adjacent layers, when the velocity of the movement is lower than the critical velocity for intrinsic excitations in accordance with Landau criterion for superfluidity.

-according to the mean-field approximation.
-The further temperature issue of how the electrodynamics of superconductors can be reduced to those for conductors as the temperature approaches and beyond the critical temperature may be clearly stated using, e. g., the generalized two-fluid principles \cite{VolchKarPer,mende}.
+The further temperature issue of how the electrodynamics of superconductors can be reduced to those for conductors as the temperature approaches and beyond the critical temperature may be clearly stated using, e. g., the generalised two-fluid principles \cite{VolchKarPer,mende} or rigorous modelling \cite{mende,Aude}.